tarantool/tarantool-ruby/README.md

 user.info = { 'bio' => "hi!", 'age' => 23, 'hobbies' => ['mufa', 'tuka'] }
 user.save
 User.find('prepor').info['bio'] # => 'hi!'
+# delete record
 user.destroy
 ```

-On definition of record step, fields order are important, in that order they will be store in Tarantool.
+On record definition step, fields order are important, in that order they will be store in Tarantool.
 By default primary key is first field. `index` method just mapping to your Tarantool schema, client doesn't modify schema for you.

 # TODO